aurvadahana/aurvadahana.github.io/_posts/2021-08-29-birth-of-krishna-rukminishavijaya.md

 >
 > Listen to the story of how millions of Kshatriyas were slain by Jamadagni's son and how those that sprung again in the diverse royal races in Bhārata were again slaughtered

-Also, the two dvārapālas of Bhagavān - Jaya and Vijaya - were cursed to 3 lives of dispute of Bhgavān due to their hostility against the Mānasaputras of Brahmā.
+Also, the two dvārapālas of Bhagavān - Jaya and Vijaya - were cursed to 3 lives of dispute with Bhgavān due to their hostility against the Mānasaputras of Brahmā.
 Vijaya took his lives as - Hiraṇyākṣa, Kumbhakarṇa and Dantavakra; while Jaya took lives as Hiraṇyakaśipu, Rāvaṇa and Śisupāla.
 It was Bhagavān's duty to fulfill the wishes of these two devotees and let them back to Vaikuṇṭha.

 Definitely, many other little reasons are mentioned within the Vaiṣṇava purāṇas and Mahābharata, involving the previous lifes/karmas of Devakī, Yaśodā, Vasudeva, Pāṇḍavas, Draupadī etc.